kevindelaheaven/kevindelaheaven/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 My own website
 - 🌱 I’m currently learning ...
-HTML
+HTML, CSS and JavaScript
 - 👯 I’m looking to collaborate on ...
-HTML
+JavaScript
 - 🤔 I’m looking for help with ...
 CSS/JavaScript
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 Instagram: kevindelaheaven, Twitter: kevindelaheaven